Pets & Your Plumbing!

 Parents of pups???
 Please do us, and any technician coming into your house, a favor and keep us from accidentally protecting when we’re not supposed to!?!
 Byron has had many experiences where dogs have chased him out of the house.
 He does not want to be bitten, and he does not want to be chased, but he cannot do his job if the dog and its humans will not let him!
 He has also had many people tell him “My dog is very nice!
 He will not bother you!”
 It is not always true though… It will be nice if mom is standing nearby watching, but if she leaves I tend to forget to be nice and go back to being guard dog!
 Some plumbers/technicians truly do not mind dogs!
 But it is best to be courteous.

 Pet & Plumber/Technician Etiquette:

-2. Cover any exposed pipes in the house!
+- Cover any exposed pipes in the house!
 I’ve gotten past my “chew on everything” phase (mostly) but I know some other pets haven’t gotten there yet!
-If you have pets that love to chew on anything- make sure they don’t pick an exposed pipe as they next object of obsession!
+If you have pets that love to chew on anything- make sure they don’t pick an exposed pipe as the next object of obsession!
 The pipe won’t stand a chance!!

-3. Prevent digging outside!
-I know it is hard to constantly watch us pets, and besides, we tend to do the things you don’t want us to when you’re not looking!
+- Prevent digging outside!
+I know it is hard to constantly watch our pets, and besides, we tend to do the things you don’t want us to when you’re not looking!
 Still, it is best to be careful if you have a pet that likes to dig!
 It would not be good if they uncovered a plumbing line outside while you were doing important things inside!
-You’re outdoor plumbing lines will be safe from any digger as long as they are covered well and/or out of range of the digging dynamo!
+Your outdoor plumbing lines will be safe from any digger as long as they are covered well and/or out of range of the digging dynamo!

 Thank you for spending time with me today and reading about my tips and tricks to safe pets and plumbing!!
 And don’t forget- sometimes pets can be scary!
 Please do not let your pet scare away a plumber or technician like this pup scared this poor cat!